Insality/defold-deployer/README.md

 ![](defold-deployer.png)
 # Defold Deployer
-Unique build && deploy script for mobile projects (Android, iOS, HTML5), Defold Engine
+Unique build && deploy script for *Defold* projects (Android, iOS, HTML5, Linux, MacOS, Windows) **Deployer** is configurable via settings_deployer file.
+It's allow use single deployer script for different projects

 ## Features
-- Single deployment script on all Defold mobile projects (Android, iOS, HTML5)
+- Single deployment script on all Defold projects (Android, iOS, HTML5, Linux, MacOS, Windows)
 - One command to build, deploy and read logs from the mobile
 - Global and custom settings on project (provisions, bob version, etc)
+- Useful build output
 - Save your time on preparing debug && release builds
 - Nice naming builds to save history of product versions
 - Auto *bob.jar* downloading.
-Flag **use_latest_bob** for using always last version of Defold
+Flag **use_latest_bob** for using always last version of *Defold*
+- Select Bob chanell (stable/beta) and Defold build server via settings file
+- Use incremental value for last number in version (enable via _enable incremental version_)
+- Headless build && run for your unit-tests on CI
+- Add additional info to *game.project*: *commit SHA* and *build time*
 - Android Instant build in one command (`deployer abr --instant`)
 - Redownload dependencies, if they are corrupted